jcl5m1/VaccineRegistration/README.md

 This section is very much work in progress.

 This in an [App Script](https://developers.google.com/apps-script) project that runs on Google Docs.
 Hosting an instance requires a free Google Account.
 You can reuse an account you have.
 However, this account will be the administrator with full priveldges to the data and scripts.
-Do not share the account creditials to anyone you would not trust to delete or copy the patient information safely.  **Reminder: This project IS NOT HIPAA compliant**.
-It is provided in hopes in may be useful where that is not needed.
+Do not share the account creditials to anyone you would not trust to delete or copy the patient information safely.

+> **Reminder: This project is not HIPAA compliant**.
+It is provided in hopes in may be useful where that is not required.

 It also uses a Chrome extension, to help with synching with Github.
 So, these instructions will assume you are using the [Chrome Browser](https://www.google.com/chrome).